Sailing the west coast of Scotland offers some of the best cruising anywhere in the world.

 As we cruise from charming villages to remote bays, we’ll take the time to stop in and enjoy wandering secluded shorelines or hiking up into the hills.

 Tarbert, Loch Fyne, Kintyre sits in a natural harbor surrounded by rugged hills.
 A day here can just be passed relaxing and enjoying the comings and goings of the fishing fleet, or stepping back into the country’s history with a visit to Robert the Bruce‘s 14th century castle above the town.
 And if you time your charter well, you’ll find yourself hanging out with the locals for the seafood festival or for some “Viking mayhem.”

 The diverse habitats of the coast and islands, supporting a wide range of wildlife.
 So keep an eye out for basking sharks, dolphins and porpoises, seals, ospreys and sea otters as we sail, as well as a particularly impressive array of sea birds.

 Of course, we will plenty of time in search of the wooly, photogenic Highland Cows (pronounced Cooos).

 The Southern Hebrides are famous for seafood and venison as well as whisky.
 We will be sure to investigate what the local shop, fishing boat or pub has to offer, whether eating aboard or ashore.

 No trip to Scotland would be complete without taking part in a traditional ceilidh!
 Don’t worry, we’ll all show you how.

 The cost to charter with us is the same as our advertised “liveaboard trip” rates.
 The activities will be different than as advertised in Key West, obviously, and will be more land-based in general.
-Tell us what you like to do and we will make a custom itinerary for you, based on Lindsay and her family’s suggestions.
+Tell us what you like to do and we will make a custom itinerary for you.

 Contact us to get started by asking questions before making a reservation.